 Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Citywide Programs - Miscellaneous Services & Supplies Reduction COVID-19 Impact This proposal reduces the community grants program budget by \$51,000 (from \$102,000 to \$51,000).
 These items are being recommended to be reduced one-time due to the COVID-19 pandemic; however, these could potentially be eliminated on an ongoing basis for further cost savings. - (51,000) - Citywide Programs - Budget Reduction in Community Promotion COVID-19 Impact This proposal reduces the following Special Community Group allocations: Miss Santa Clara (\$12,000), Championship Team Fund (\$36,000), and Sister Cities (\$849).
 These items are being recommended to be reduced one-time due to the COVID-19 pandemic; however, these could potentially be eliminated on an ongoing basis for further cost savings. - (48,849) - Non-Departmental Personnel Reductions This proposal recognizes salary savings from the elimination of 1.0 vacant Deputy City Manager that supported the Stadium function (\$297,672); the elimination of 1.0 vacant Office Specialist III (\$110,137) that was added as part of the FY 2019/20 Adopted Operating Budget to support the Risk Manager function, but has been held vacant; and the lower actual cost of a new incumbent (\$9,728).
 The elimination of the Deputy City Manager position also results in the reduction of the Stadium reimbursement that is reflected in the revenue adjustments.
 (2.00) (417,537) (407,809) Non-Departmental - Reallocation of 1.0 Risk Manager to Human Resources This proposal reallocates 1.0 Risk Manager from Non-Departmental to the Human Resources Department.
-It is anticipated that the Human Resources Department will be making additional reductions in order to compensate for this position reallocation.
-(1.00) (307,943) (307,943)
+In the Human Resources Department, there is a corresponding action to delete 1.0 Division Manager in order to compensate for this position reallocation.
+(1.00) (307,943) (307,943) SVACA Funding Reduction This proposal reduces the Silicon Valley Animal Control Authority allocation from \$1,143,258 to \$1,063,542.
+This aligns with the SVACA operating budget for FY 2020/21. - (79,716) (79,716)